Aontrol/Smart-Traffic-Simulator/README.md

-Great — you're clearly putting together a README or documentation for your **Smart Traffic Simulator** project.
-Here's a cleaned-up and professional version of your text with proper formatting, clear sections, and some small enhancements for readability and usability on platforms like GitHub:

----

 # 🚦 Smart Traffic Simulator

 **Smart Traffic Simulator** is a **terminal-based traffic control simulation tool** built in **C** using the **ncurses** library.
 It simulates a traffic intersection where users can dynamically add vehicles and test smart traffic logic prioritizing the most congested routes — including handling emergency vehicles.